mebens/LOVE-cheatsheet/README.md

 This is a cheat sheet for the [LÖVE](http://love2d.org) engine's API, and is still a work in progress.

+## License

+The cheat sheet is licensed under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/) (CC BY 3.0).

 ## Contributing

 I'd love it if you could contribute to the cheat sheet.
 To do this, just make a fork of it on GitHub.